MischaU8/yumyum/exercises/modeling-exercise-50_SDl_9By74ik.md

-the diameter of the width of the solid fill up the two edges that make up the hole then shift-click the sphere delete the sphere add Phillips to the top two edges create a line curve and press shift I for imprint curve select the solid as
+the diameter of the width of the solid fill up the two edges that make up the hole then shift-click the sphere delete the sphere add fillets to the top two edges create a line curve and press shift I for imprint curve select the solid as